-In case you are shooting several motifs during the day and would like to sort them right away, OM-D cameras allow you to make folders in camera.
+In case you are shooting several motifs during the day and would like to sort them right away.
+Therefore OM-D cameras allow you to make folders in camera.
 When your motif is changing you can change the folder and therefore the images are sorted when you are coming home.
 Depending on your workflow this could be very helpful.

-How to make a folder
+How to make folder in camera

 The easiest way to reach the settings menu is as in most cases the Super Control Panel.
 While shooting the Super Control Panel is reachable via the “OK” button.